CARLISLE AND WHIPPLE

 A row of company built houses in Carlisle.

-The durable metal roofs on these coal camp houses have lasted a century.
+The durable metal roofs on these coal camp houses have lasted over a century.

-There were so many "hunks" on White Oak Creek from Carlisle to Glen Jean that a Catholic Church was built there.
-Mass has been canceled indefinately.
+Daybreak at "Hunk Hill."
+"Hunk" was a local There were so many "hunks" on White Oak Creek from Carlisle to Glen Jean that a Catholic Church was built there.
+Mass has been cancelled at

 This is the original Saints Peter and Paul Church, which moved to Oak Hill in 1966 and is still located there.
 The old Catholic school and rectory are also still standing.

 Venanzio Di Zio's headstone.
-He probably died in the mines.
+He may have died in the mines.

 The Knights of Columbus erected this sign at the entrance to the graveyard in the 1990s, with a narrative about coal miners who died in mining accidents.
 The sign